mohashafici/zakaat/README.md

 # React & Firebase Zakaat Calculator App

 A simple and intuitive Zakaat Calculator application built with React for the frontend and Firebase for the backend.
 This project demonstrates how to sign up, sign in, and calculate Zakaat using mock data and Firebase for user authentication.

 ## Features

-- **User Authentication**: Sign up and login using Firebase Authentication..
+- **User Authentication**: Sign up and login using Firebase Authentication.
 - **Zakaat Calculation**: Calculate your Zakaat with an easy-to-use form.
 - **Responsive Design**: Works on both desktop and mobile devices.
 - **Firebase Hosting**: Hosted on Firebase for seamless deployment and access.